bertolo1988/flight-scrappper/README.md

 The following options can be defined as an argument of the `FlightScrapper.run()` method.

-This can be done in 2 ways:
+This can be done passing an object `{option1:'abc',option2:'abc',...}`.

- - by passing an array in the following format: `['option1=abc','options2=abc',...]`.
- - or by passing a simple object `{option1:'abc',option2:'abc',...}`

 If an option is not defined, a default value will be used instead.